guybarnahum/aep/LLM.md

 # 1. What AEP is

-AEP is the **infra department kernel of a zero-employee company**.
+AEP is:

-It is not:
+> the infra department of an agentic, zero-employee company

-- a chatbot
+It models:

-- a generic workflow engine
+* companies
-- a Slack-native or email-native system
+* teams
-- a stateless LLM wrapper
+* employees

-It is:
+* tasks
-- an organization runtime
+* coordination
-- a governed task/thread/artifact system
+* governance

-- a home for bounded digital employees
+It is NOT:

-- a canonical substrate for planning, execution, validation, governance, and human interaction
+* a chatbot system

-The key idea is:
+* a workflow script runner

-> AEP is canonical.
+* a stateless LLM wrapper

-> Tasks, threads, artifacts, approvals, escalations, and external mappings live in AEP.
+It IS:

-> Slack and email are adapters over that canonical state.
+> an organization runtime

 ---